zinary/secondbrain/docs/index.md

 ---
-title: Welcome to Quartz 4
+title: Welcome to the Digital Cortex Dump
+tagsaliase:
+cssclasses:
 ---